Configure via GUC

 -

-master — parameters of this type should be set in the configuration file of the Master instance.
+master — parameters of this type should be set in the configuration file of the master instance.
 The values for these parameters are then passed to or ignored by segments at run time.

 -

-local — parameters of this type should be set in the configuration file of every segment (including Master).
+local — parameters of this type should be set in the configuration file of every segment (including master).
 Each segment looks through its own configuration file to get the parameter value.
 Local parameters always require a DBMS restart for changes to be applied.

 restart or reload